To check train times & fares in Austria, see www.thetrainline.com (easiest) or www.oebb.at.

 Recommended hotels in Salzburg

-This page explains how to travel by train from Salzburg to cities across Europe, and how to buy tickets the cheapest way.
-Information current for 2025.
+This page explains how to travel by train from Salzburg to other European cities, and how to buy tickets.
+Information updated for 2026.

 bullet pointBefore you buy your tickets